 - Experience: Senior electricians with advanced skills earn significantly more.

-- Specialization: High-voltage systems and other niche areas command higher wages.
+- Specialisation: High-voltage systems and other niche areas command higher wages.

 - Location: Urban centers and regions with higher demand offer better pay.

-- Employment Type: Self-employed electricians or those in specialized contracting roles often earn more.
+- Employment Type: Self-employed electricians or those in specialised contracting roles often earn more.

 What Electricians Do

-According to the Australia/New Zealand Standard Classification of Occupations, electricians perform various tasks to ensure electrical systems are safe and functional.
-These tasks include but are not limited to:
+According to the Australia/New Zealand Standard Classification of Occupations, electricians perform a variety of tasks to ensure electrical systems are safe and functional.
+These tasks include but not limited to:

 - Maintenance: Maintaining electrical systems